-I made a pear version of this tart, check it out!
+I made a pear version of this apple tart before, check it out as well!

 - 3 oz pastry flour (85 g)